Blockchain pioneer: VP Bank taps into new areas of growth

 “The partnership between VP Bank and GFT was highly constructive and based on a strong sense of mutual trust, resulting in the development of a forward-looking solution that’s unique in asset management.
 We’ve successfully merged the real world with virtual worlds – in compliance with all banking standards.”

 An innovative service offering and new opportunities in the core business

-VP Bank recognized the opportunities of tokenization early on.
-To date, it is the only bank worldwide that digitizes collectibles in a secure legal framework in the blockchain.
+VP Bank recognised the opportunities of tokenisation early on.
+To date, it is the only bank worldwide that digitises collectibles in a secure legal framework in the blockchain.

-It has been successfully using the new software solution since late 2021 and has already tokenized a variety of paintings and watches, mapping them on the Ethereum blockchain.
-Private clients and intermediaries benefit not only from efficient, secure business processes, but also from more diverse investment options and optimized risk diversification.
+It has been successfully using the new software solution since late 2021 and has already tokenised a variety of paintings and watches, mapping them on the Ethereum blockchain.
+Private clients and intermediaries benefit not only from efficient, secure business processes, but also from more diverse investment options and optimised risk diversification.

 Assets that were previously not bankable can thus be divided and transferred as desired.
 The assets are integrated directly into the bank portfolio, performance analyses and reporting, including tax reporting.
 They are also easy to manage via e-banking.

 This provides a framework for holistic asset management with end-to-end compliance.

 For VP Bank, tokenising assets opens a new door to opportunity in its core area of business, for example in inheritance and succession planning.
 The bank is also now in a position to venture into new fields of business, different asset classes and previously untapped customer groups such as galleries, art museums, art foundations and art-selling platforms.